FAU-Inf2/godot-vive-pro-eye/README.md

 ```
 cd godot-cpp
 scons -c      <--- cleans up any previous build
 (path/to/godot --gdnative-generate-json-api godot_api.json   <--- build up-to-date bindings.
-ONLY NEEDED for godot != 3.0)
+ONLY NEEDED if you know what you are doing)
-scons -j8 p={windows|x11} headers=godot_headers generate_bindings=yes
+scons -j8 p={windows|x11} headers=godot_headers generate_bindings=yes bits=64
 ```

-Note that you may want to update godot-cpp to the current master, especially when using a more recent Godot version than 3.0.
-Note that when *not* using the `nativescript-1.0` branch, the code will not compile any more, requiring small changes.
-These are documented in the latest godot docs.
+Note that you may want to update godot-cpp to the current master, especially when using a more recent Godot version than 3.1.

 ## Building